The First 2D Gel Analysis Software Exclusively for Host Cell Protein (HCP) Coverage Analysis

 “I have found the software very easy to use and has been exactly what I needed to compare western blots and pick the spots from my gel”

-SpotMap was assessed across three data sets of varying difficulty, by three users of varying expertise to obtain the HCP coverage result.
+This report assesses SpotMap across three data sets of varying difficulty, by three users of varying expertise to obtain the host cell protein coverage result.
+In conclusion, percentage coverage is within a range of 2% using an easy data set and percentage coverage is within a range of 10% using a challenging data set.

-Low abundance spots, distorted spots, overlapping spots, spots suffering from noise, saturated spots, streaking and the presence of non-spot features are common issues faced in 2D analysis and make spot detection difficult and decrease the objectivity of the analysis.
+Low abundance spots, distorted spots, overlapping spots, spots suffering from noise, saturated spots, streaking and the presence of non-spot features are common issues faced in 2D analysis and consequently make spot detection difficult and in addition decrease the objectivity of the analysis.

 “We have had real difficulty matching reactions on blots to the corresponding areas on the gels.
 With our previous technology it genuinely wasn’t possible so adding the SpotMap software to our facility has helped greatly.”